xiahaa/dtu-course/README.md

 1. Bayesian optimization: no need for gradient, hessian, jacobian. but treat f as a blackbox.
 GPyOpt: The tool for Bayesian Optimization: [example](https://github.com/ibalmeida/02901_Report) of using GPyOpt for automatically tune the neural network hyperparameters.

+2. bayesian estimation needs to compute use the prior and likelihood to compute the maximum posterior estimation. if the likelihood is unknown or computationally intractable. can we approximate it?
+Via Learning Summary Statistic for Approximate Bayesian Computation via Deep Neural Network, an easy [example](https://github.com/SamuelWiqvist/project_02901_adv_ml/blob/master/project.ipynb).